 If you are painting with a few children you can lay the sheets on a table or on the floor.
 Use a plastic table cloth as a drop cloth.

-I store the sheets in stacks of rainbows so it is easy
+To store: Stack the sheets in like colors so it is easy

 to grab for future projects.